kitcharoenp/my_invest/_posts/2023-01-16-investment_outlook-2023.md

 * Luxury goods companies listed in Europe that derive the majority of their revenue from emerging consumers.
+* * Large parts of Europe have likely entered into recession as of Q4 2022

+## Emerging Markets

 ## Alternatives
 *  Looking across real assets more broadly, infrastructure can